bahrus/custom-enhancements/README.md

 Choosing the right name seems important, as it ought to align somewhat with the reserved sub-property of the element, as well as the reserved prefix for attributes (think data- / dataset).

-## Highlights of this proposal:

-1. Adds a similar property as dataset to all Elements, called "enhancements", off of which template instantiation can pass properties needed by the enhancement class instance (even if the enhancement hasn't loaded yet -- lazy property setting, in other words).
-2. Sub-properties of the enhancements property can be reserved for only one specific class prototype, based on the customEnhancements.define method, with the scoped registry solution adopted.
-It prevents others from using the same path with an instance of a different class.
-3. Can be used during template instantiation to attach behaviors (and other aspects) to built-in and custom elements (no attributes required, as that may be inefficient -- some musings on what might be effective are outlined below).
-4. Instantiates an instance of the class and attaches it to the reserved sub-property of enhancements, when the live DOM tree encounters any of the (enh- prefixed) observed attributes specified in the class.
-5. Classes extend ElementEnhancement class, which extends EventTarget.
-6. These classes will want to define a callback, "attachedCallback" (or connectedCallback if that ruffles some feathers).
-The callback will pass in the matching target element, as well as the scoped registry name associated with the class for the Shadow DOM  realm, and initial values that were already sent to it, in absentia, via the "enhancements" property gateway.
-This callback can be invoked during template instantiation, or can progressively upgrade from server-rendered HTML with the observed attribute(s).
-7. AttributeChangedCallback method with three parameters (index, oldValue, newValue) is supported in addition.
-Yes, the first parameter is a number!

-## Use of enh-* prefix for server-rendered progressive enhancement of custom elements should be required (or strongly suggested?)
+## Should use of enh-* prefix for server-rendered progressive enhancement of custom elements should be required (or strongly suggested?)

-The reason the prefix enh-* should be required, or at least strongly suggested is this:
+The reason I think it would be reasonable for the prefix enh-* to be required, or at least strongly suggested is this:

 1. If enh-* is only encouraged the way data-* is encouraged, at least we could still count on custom element authors likely avoiding that prefix when defining their custom attributes associated with their element, to avoid confusion, making the "ownership" clear.
 2. But should a custom enhancement author choose a name that happens to coincide with one of the attribute names of another author's custom element, which seems quite likely to happen frequently, it still leaves the messy situation that the custom element's attribute gets improperly flagged as an enhancement.